merely-useful/py-rse/index.md

 We can use `|` to build pipes of any length.
 For example,
-we can use the command `head` to get just the first three lines of sorted data, which shows us the three shortest books:
+we can use the command `head` to get just the first three lines of sorted data,\index{Unix commands!head}
+which shows us the three shortest books:

 ```shell